scala/scala3/docs/docs/contributing/debugging.md

 Then, you can debug Dotty by compiling this file via `dotc ../issues/Playground.scala` (from the SBT console) and collecting various debug output in process.
 This section documents techniques you can use to collect the debug info.

 [This](https://github.com/lampepfl/dotty/blob/10526a7d0aa8910729b6036ee51942e05b71abf6/compiler/src/dotty/tools/dotc/typer/Typer.scala#L2231) is the entry point to the Typer.
-The job of the Typer is to take an untyped tree, compute its type and turn it into a typed tree by attaching the type information to that tree (in an immutable way of course).
+The job of the Typer is to take an untyped tree, compute its type and turn it into a typed tree by attaching the type information to that tree.
 We will use this entry point to practice debugging techniques.
 E.g.:

 ```scala
   def typed(tree: untpd.Tree, pt: Type, locked: TypeVars)(implicit ctx: Context): Tree =